qooxdoo/qxl.datagrid/readme.md

 - Grid or Tree style - operates as a spreadsheet-like control of rows and columns of data, or as a tree of data where each node in the tree is row and can have multiple columns
 - Fully stylable using Qooxdoo themes

+NOTE:: This is beta release, but will be in active use and development over he next few months.

 ### Coming Soon (tm)